morganross/FilePromptForge/README.md

 files used for prompts can be specifyed inside of a file that the script then uses to send to api or the prompt can be written into the arguement when running main. if writting it in, it becomes only add, and i wonder if it can do folders

-superduper seperate logic funtions in a logic files or reach their own
+seperate logic funtions in serpate files

-text processor script runs on the response, it writes the resonse to disk it can trim before or after word or phrase or symbol or matched conent from other file, it can find replace, and it names the response file based on set rules,this part has regex.
+text processor script runs on the response, it writes the resonse to disk it can trim before or after word or phrase or symbol or matched conent from other file, it can find replace, and it names the response file based on set rules,this part has regex. it can clone folder structe or place outputs next to inputs in origanl folders it can trigger loop
+ *it can extract code blocks

 test function installs directories and files and sets apikey and makes a prompt and writes a response using defaults

+find /path/to/folder -type f -exec sh -c 'cat "{}" | openai-cli complete > "/path/to/output/$(basename "{}")_response.txt"' \;

 #############